Twitter can help you connect with the right people, to land a great-fit executive job.

 Use relevant hashtags whenever possible, but not so many in a tweet that all you see are the hashtag symbols.
 Use the hashtags your target employers use.

 When you retweet people, make sure you include their @Twittername, as a courtesy and so they’ll notice it.
 Thank people whenever they retweet or @ mention you.
-Refrain from bad-mouthing employers (or anyone), bad language, and racey material.
+Refrain from bad-mouthing employers (or anyone), bad language, and any inappropriate material.

-Tweet mostly (or only) relevant professional info, very little personal, but some is okay.
-If you want to chit chat idly on Twitter about non professional matters, set up another account with an anonymous name that won’t connect you in any way to your professional account.
+Tweet mostly relevant professional info, but add in some personal, too.
+Something like a balance of 20-25% personal to 75-80% professional is about right.
+If you want to do more idle chit chat on Twitter about non-professional matters, it may be best to set up another account with an anonymous name that won’t connect you in any way to your professional account.

 At first, you’ll be spending a lot of time building up quality people to follow.
 Meantime, it takes time to build up quality followers and a long, potent twitter stream, which reinforces your credibility.
-So, it may be several months before you see much in the way of results.
+So, it may be a few months before you see much in the way of results.

 All the more reason to follow the networking (online and offline) golden rule, and network even when you don’t need to.
 Practice “give to get” networking and stay ever-connected to your network.
 Get going with Twitter well in advance of starting your job search.